Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Proof of Theorem

 One also needs to apply the stochastic Fubini theorem \cite{Bichteler} to switch integration in the space dimension with integration with respect to $W$ (and likewise with respect to time).
-To this end it is enough to note that the tails of $T_{t,\delta}$ and $T_{t,\delta}^{r}$ and their derivatives decay exponentially, hence the conditions of the (stochastic) Fubini theorem are indeed met.
+To this end, it is enough to note that the tails of $T_{t,\delta}$ and $T_{t,\delta}^{r}$ and their derivatives decay exponentially, and so the conditions of the (stochastic) Fubini theorem are met. \end{proof}